huggingface/datasets/docs/source/about_arrow.md

 ## What is Arrow?

-Arrow enables large amounts of data to be processed and moved quickly.
+[Arrow](https://arrow.apache.org/) enables large amounts of data to be processed and moved quickly.
 It is a specific data format that stores data in a columnar memory layout.
 This provides several significant advantages:

 * Arrow's standard format allows zero copy reads which removes virtually all serialization overhead.
 * Arrow is language-agnostic so it supports different programming languages.
 * Arrow is column-oriented so it is faster at querying and processing slices or columns of data.
 * Arrow allows for copy-free hand-offs to standard machine learning tools such as NumPy, Pandas, Torch, and TensorFlow.
+* Arrow supports many, possibly nested, column types.

 ## Memory

-🤗 Datasets uses Arrow for its local caching system that allows datasets to be backed by an on-disk cache, which is memory-mapped for fast lookup.
+🤗 Datasets uses Arrow for its local caching system.
+It allows datasets to be backed by an on-disk cache, which is memory-mapped for fast lookup.
 This architecture allows for large datasets to be used on machines with relatively small device memory.

 For example, loading the full Wikipedia dataset (en) only takes a few MB of RAM: